PikkiKaju/factorio-resource-calculator-mod/README.md

 ## Installation

-1. Download or clone this repository into your Factorio `mods` folder.
+1. [Download on the Mod Portal](https://mods.factorio.com/mod/production-calculator) or clone this repository into your Factorio `mods` folder.
 2. Ensure you are running Factorio version 2.0 or higher.
 3. Enable the mod in the Factorio mod manager.